Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (3) If the General Counsel of HHS received two or more petitions within 10 days after the final decision of the Secretary, the General Counsel will notify the U.S. Judicial Panel on Multidistrict Litigation of any petitions that were received within the 10 day period.

 (4) The Board must rule on the motion for reconsideration not later than 30 days from the date the opposition brief is due.
 If the Board denies the motion, the decision issued under paragraph (i) of this section becomes the final decision of the Secretary on the date of service of the ruling.
 If the Board grants the motion, the Board will issue a reconsidered decision, after such procedures as the Board determines necessary to address the effect of any error.
+The Board's decision on reconsideration becomes the final decision of the Secretary.

 § 160.550 Stay of the Secretary's decision.
 (a) Pending judicial review, the respondent may file a request for stay of the effective date of any penalty with the ALJ.
 The request must be accompanied by a copy of the notice of appeal filed with the Federal court.
 The filing of the request automatically stays the effective date of the penalty until such.